 What Is Marriage Counseling?

 Marriage counseling is a psychotherapy that helps couples in a marriage to identify the problems in their relationship, resolve their conflicts, and improve their relationship.
 When this is not possible, it may also offer a place to help the couple separate constructively.
-It is also well-known as couples’ therapy.
+It is also well-known as couples’ or relationship therapy.
 By opting for marriage and family counseling, you can make appropriate and thoughtful decisions about mending your relationship or parting your ways.
 You can also opt for counseling to strengthen your relationship, in general.

 Often, marriage counseling is a short term therapy involving both the partners.
 At times, just one partner works with the therapist to improve the relationship.